-- ☑ If you are planning structural renovations on your food premises, contact York Region Health Connection to speak with a public health inspector before beginning renovations, to ensure the changes comply with the Ontario Food Premises Regulation - Contact your local municipality to schedule any additional inspections to ensure compliance with municipal codes (e.g., fire and building codes)
+- ☑ If you are planning structural renovations calories in the food and drink items on their menus or on display. on your food premises, contact York Region Health Connection to speak This will allow customers to make wellwith a public health inspector before beginning renovations, to ensure the feed their children when dining out. changes comply with the Ontario Food Premises Regulation - ☑ Contact your local municipality to schedule any additional inspections to ensure compliance with municipal codes (e.g., fire and building codes)